 Rome Shakespeare Festival empowers learning using dramatic education experiences that serve the public good.
 Tours of educational programming are conducted in Elementary, Middle and High Schools along with colleges and theaters.
 RSF holds master classes, workshops and performances that serve artists, students, incarcerated population and the general public.

-Rome Shakespeare Festival will be conducting a Shakespeare in Prison program in partnership with Warden Mike Long at the Floyd County Prison.
-Four (4) artist facilitators will be conducting 3 hour weekly workshops utilizing theater based activities, self reflection and journaling through the study and performance of Shakespeare.
+Rome Shakespeare Festival conducts a Shakespeare in Prison program in partnership with Warden Mike Long at the Floyd County Prison.
+Four (4) artist facilitators conduct 3 hour weekly workshops utilizing theater based activities, self reflection and journaling through the study and performance of Shakespeare.

 Sword fighting workshop with Ron Hubbard

 Scene painting workshop at Johnson Elementary with Master Artist Siri Selle.